Shaheed Veer Narayan Singh International Cricket Stadium

-The Shaheed Veer Narayan Singh International Cricket Stadium, also known as the Nava Raipur International Cricket Stadium, is a 65,000-seater venue in the city of Nava Raipur, Chhattisgarh, India.
-It is the third largest cricket stadium in India and the fourth largest cricket stadium in the world with a capacity of 65,000.
+The Shaheed Veer Narayan Singh International Cricket Stadium, also known as the Nava Raipur International Cricket Stadium, is a 65,000-seater venue in the city of Nava Raipur, Raipur, Chhattisgarh, India.
+It is the third largest cricket stadium in India and the fourth largest cricket stadium in the world.
 It became the country's 50th international cricket venue in 2023.
-It is one of the largest cricket stadiums in India in terms of boundary dimensions.
+It is among the largest cricket stadiums in India in terms of boundary dimensions.

-Inaugurated in 2008, this ground hosted its first ever match in 2010, when the Canada national cricket team arrived in India and played a practice match against the Chhattisgarh state team.
-In 2013, the stadium was declared as a second home venue for the Delhi Daredevils in the Indian Premier League (IPL) and has since hosted many of the team's matches.
-The first International cricket match played here was an ODI between India and New Zealand in 2023, which was won by India.
+Inaugurated in 2008, this ground hosted its first-ever match in 2010, when the Canada national cricket team arrived in India and played a practice match against the Chhattisgarh state team.
+In 2013, the stadium was declared a second home venue for the Delhi Daredevils in the Indian Premier League and has since hosted many of the team's matches.
+The first international cricket match played here was an ODI between India and New Zealand in 2023, which was won by India.

+Construction

 Shaheed Veer Narayan Singh International Cricket stadium Raipur Drone view.

 The stadium is named after Veer Narayan Singh Binjhwar, a landlord from Sonakhan who spearheaded the 1857 Sepoy Rebellion in Chhattisgarh.

-Location

 The stadium is situated in sector-3 of Naya Raipur Near Sendh Lake, close to the Swami Vivekananda Airport in Naya Raipur.
 It is 21 km away from Raipur.

-Construction and arrangements

 The construction of the stadium began in the year 2006 and was completed in 2008 at the cost of Rs 145 Crore.
 It is built and owned by the Government of Chhattisgarh.
 The stadium has been built with the facilities of a modern sports arena.
 The media facilities as well as the corporate boxes have been renovated and roofs cover the rest of the ground to provide comfort during hot periods.